The 20/10 Cleaning Rule, Florida Edition: A Sustainable Routine for Busy Homes in Greater Tampa Bay

 What is the 20/10 cleaning rule?

 The 20/10 rule means you clean for 20 minutes, then take a 10-minute break.
-It prevents burnout and builds a sustainable habit that keeps your home consistently maintained.
+It prevents burnout and builds a sustainable habit that keeps your home consistently maintained without weekend marathons.

-How many 20/10 sessions should I do per week?
+How many 20/10 sessions should I do per week in a Tampa Bay home?

-What's the best 20-minute task order for Tampa Bay homes?
+What is the best 20-minute task order for Florida homes?

-Start with the kitchen (highest visual impact), move to bathroom touchpoints, then finish with floors and edges.
-This order gives you the biggest payoff in the shortest time.
+Start with the kitchen for the highest visual payoff, move to bathroom touchpoints next, then finish with floors and edges.
+This order matches how dust and humidity actually behave in Florida homes and gives you the biggest perceived impact in the shortest time.

 Why do my floors feel sticky after mopping?

-Usually because dust and sand weren't removed dry first, or too much cleaning product was used.
-Always vacuum edges and thresholds before mopping, and use minimal product.
+Usually because dust and sand were not removed dry first, or too much cleaning product was used.
+Always vacuum edges and door thresholds before mopping, and use minimal product.
+In coastal St. Petersburg and Clearwater homes, salt residue makes this worse, so dry-first matters even more.

 Is 20/10 better than a one-day deep clean?

-For maintenance, yes.
+For ongoing maintenance, yes.
 Regular short sessions prevent the buildup that makes deep cleans necessary.
-Deep cleans are still valuable seasonally, but 20/10 keeps things manageable in between.
+Deep cleans are still valuable seasonally, but 20/10 keeps things manageable in between and reduces the size of every reset you need to do.

 Book Now